 In almost every discipline the pinnacle of human intellect is increasingly being reached through collaboration.

 So what’s my point?
 Teams matter.
 Hard problems are not only solved more easily by teams but they actually require teams.
-Of course more collaboration and stronger social ties has great social and health benefits too but my message is that teams are the best way to solve the next great problems and fulfil our next big ambitions.
+Of course, more collaboration and stronger social ties have great social and health benefits too, but my message is that teams - rather than individuals - are the best way to solve our next great challenges and fulfil our next great ambitions.

 And yet in school and the workplace we’re still stuck in the old ways of individualism.
 In new jobs we are interviewed in isolation, rarely evaluated as part of the team we will be working with and then once we have the job our performance is treated as if it was independent from our team environment.
 So perhaps, if we want to see greater success in business, we should place more emphasis on the design of teams and treat individual performance as a result of team collaboration.

-This is why we at Saberr have built CoachBot.
-It's tool specifically designed to help managers engage and lead their team.
-Think of it as the best of leadership development and performance management, combined.
+This is why we built the Saberr Platform.
+It's specifically designed to help managers engage and lead their team.
+We call it a performance development platform - think of it as the best of leadership development and performance management, combined.
 And it gets great results.
 Within 6 months CoachBot reliably increases team performance by over 20%, increases employee engagement by over 12% and increases psychological safety, or trust, by more than 40%.

 The reason we're able to get such great results through technology is because we focus on improving relationships in the offline world.
 CoachBot does lots of clever things but I think the most clever thing is also perhaps the most simple thing - it encourages members of a team to have conversations with each other.
 Conversations they might otherwise not be having and along the way supports them to make these conversations better and more focused.

-Having better conversations with their team might be one small step for a manager but... (yes, I'm going there)... it's one giant leap for mankind.
+Having better conversations with their team might be one small step for a manager but... (yes, I'm going there)... it's one giant leap for man(ager)kind.